reefactor/brainfood_reference/README.md

 Vedic Indian: [Garuda Purana](https://en.wikipedia.org/wiki/Garuda_Purana)

-Man's refusal to acknowledge his own mortality - the [Denial of Death](https://en.wikipedia.org/wiki/The_Denial_of_Death).
+A [Worm at the core](https://www.youtube.com/watch?v=qfKyNxfyWbo) of our motivation - a man's refusal to acknowledge his own mortality - the [Denial of Death](https://en.wikipedia.org/wiki/The_Denial_of_Death).
+This urges a need for [Sence of Heroic Worth](https://academyofideas.com/2020/05/the-psychology-of-the-anti-hero/) until / unless [Amor fati](https://en.wikipedia.org/wiki/Amor_fati) closes the circle of [Eternal return](https://en.wikipedia.org/wiki/Eternal_return).

-A [Worm at the core](https://www.youtube.com/watch?v=qfKyNxfyWbo) of our motivation.

-A Need for [Sence of Heroic Worth](https://academyofideas.com/2020/05/the-psychology-of-the-anti-hero/) as the Denial of Death.

 ### Pointers of Truth